MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_indication_parameters.md

 ### -field Parameters.ConfigRequest.CurrentParams

-A [CHANNEL_CONFIG_PARAMETERS](/windows-hardware/drivers/ddi/bthddi/ns-bthddi-_channel_config_parameters)structure that contains the parameters for the current channel.
+A [CHANNEL_CONFIG_PARAMETERS](/windows-hardware/drivers/ddi/bthddi/ns-bthddi-_channel_config_parameters) structure that contains the parameters for the current channel.
 This value is only valid if the channel was previously open and is now in the process of being configured.
 This member is used when the callback function specifies the   **IndicationRemoteConfigRequestINDICATION_CODE** value.

 ### -field Parameters.ConfigRequest.RequestedParams

-A **CHANNEL_CONFIG_PARAMETERS** structure that contains the parameters that are passed from the remote host for configuration requests.
+A [CHANNEL_CONFIG_PARAMETERS](/windows-hardware/drivers/ddi/bthddi/ns-bthddi-_channel_config_parameters) structure that contains the parameters that are passed from the remote host for configuration requests.
 This member is used when the callback function specifies the **IndicationRemoteConfigRequestINDICATION_CODE** value.

 ### -field Parameters.ConfigRequest.ResponseParams

-A **CHANNEL_CONFIG_PARAMETERS** structure that contains the parameters that the profile driver responds to the configuration request with.
+A [CHANNEL_CONFIG_PARAMETERS](/windows-hardware/drivers/ddi/bthddi/ns-bthddi-_channel_config_parameters) structure that contains the parameters that the profile driver responds to the configuration request with.

 ### -field Parameters.ConfigRequest.Response